leangjia/blender_docs/manual/glossary/index.rst

    Gimbal Lock
-      The limitation where axes of rotation can become aligned, losing the ability to rotate on an axis (typically associated with :term:`Euler rotation`).
+      The limitation where axes of rotation can become aligned, losing the ability to rotate on an axis (typically associated with :term:`Euler Rotation`).

       - See also `Gimbal lock <https://en.wikipedia.org/wiki/Gimbal_lock>`__ on Wikipedia.
       - See also `Gimbal lock <https://blender.stackexchange.com/questions/469>`__ on Stack Exchange.

    Global Illumination
-      A superset of :term:`radiosity` and ray tracing.
+      A superset of :term:`Radiosity` and ray tracing.
 The goal is to compute all possible light interactions in a given scene, and thus, obtain a truly photorealistic image.
       All combinations of diffuse and specular reflections and transmissions must be accounted for.
       Effects such as color bleeding and caustics must be included in a global illumination simulation.